 These four hours convinced me that Rijeka is a great place.
-It’s beautiful and charming, there are tourists, but the Croatian life continues undisturbed.
+It’s beautiful and charming, and there are tourists, but Croatian life continues undisturbed.
 There are real stores where locals are shopping for real things such as clothes and toiletries and groceries.
 I cannot remember having seen one single souvenir shop.

 Huge and juicy and fresh produce, grown to perfection under the Croatian sun.

 Between all this abundance, an old man was sitting a bit crocked behind a wooden counter.
 In front of him about eight tiny bundles of chili peppers, six pieces each.
 Seeing him, just touched me deep in my heart.
 I clearly had to buy chilis, whether I needed them or not.

 Later, I had coffee in front of the Hotel Continental and a soft drink in front of the majestic Jadrolinija building.